Energy-scales convergence for optimal and robust quantum transport in photosynthetic complexes: Abstract

 \section{Abstract}

-Photosynthetic antenna complexes have evolved to harvest the sun's energy and efficiently transport it to reaction centers where it is stored as biochemical energy.
-Today, the underlying physical principles for the high efficiency of excitation energy transfer in light-harvesting complexes are still not fully understood.
+Underlying physical principles for the high efficiency of excitation energy transfer in light-harvesting complexes are not fully understood.
 Notably, the degree of robustness of these systems for transporting energy is not known considering their realistic interactions with vibrational and radiative environments within the surrounding solvent and scaffold proteins.
-In this work, we employ an efficient technique to simulate ultrafast quantum dynamics of such complex excitonic systems in their non-equilibrium environment in the non-perturbative and non-Markovian regimes.
-We demonstrate that the natural dynamics of the Fenna-Matthews-Olson (FMO) complex leads to optimum and stable energy transport due to a convergence of energy/time scales among important internal and external parameters.
-In particular, we show that the FMO energy transfer efficiency is optimal and robust with respect to all the relevant parameters of environmental interactions and Frenkel-exciton Hamiltonian including reorganization energy $\lambda$, bath frequency cutoff $\gamma$, temperature $T$, bath spatial correlations, initial excitations, dissipation rate, trapping rate, disorders, and dipole moments orientations.
+In this work, we employ an efficient technique to estimate energy transfer efficiency of such complex excitonic systems.
+We observe that the dynamics of the Fenna-Matthews-Olson (FMO) complex leads to optimal and robust energy transport due to a convergence of energy scales among all important internal and external parameters.
+In particular, we show that the FMO energy transfer efficiency is optimum and stable with respect to the relevant parameters of environmental interactions and Frenkel-exciton Hamiltonian including reorganization energy $\lambda$, bath frequency cutoff $\gamma$, temperature $T$, bath spatial correlations, initial excitations, dissipation rate, trapping rate, disorders, and dipole moments orientations.
 We identify the ratio of $\lambda T/\gamma\*g$ as a single key parameter governing quantum transport efficiency, where g is the average excitonic energy gap.
-Moreover, we explore energy transport in other disordered light-harvesting configurations beyond FMO geometry consisting of up to 20 chromophores.
-In particular, for random configurations embedded in spatial dimensions of 30 $\AA$ and 50 $\AA$, we observe that the transport efficiency saturates to its maximum value if the systems contain 7 and 14 chromophores respectively.
-Remarkably, these optimum values coincide with the number of chlorophylls in FMO and Light-Harvesting Complex (LHC) II monomers, respectively, suggesting a potential natural optimization with respect to the number of chromophores.